Skip to main content

 In such cases, a very feasible solution for the professional athlete market is the use of removable sensor pods or flexible sensor membranes.

 Removable pods can be equipped with the same type of motion and heart-rate sensors found in smartwatches.
 Of course, location is tantamount to success and the removable biosensor must be in direct contact with the user’s skin and can be kept in place via chest straps, underwear, or trousers.
-It is becoming common to see systems like the Muse (Miniaturized Multi-sensor) used in combination with a Heart Rate sensor.
+It is becoming common to see sensor systems like the Muse (Miniature Multi-sensor) used in combination with a Heart Rate sensor.
 Professional golfers and cyclists also wear such systems as wristbands or adapted for insertion into their apparel.
 Wearable pods have distinctive advantages including miniaturization, high sensitivity combined with high accuracy, and low power consumption, rendering them suitable for wearable biosensing analysis.

 Elite athletes are continually seeking new technologies to maximize the effectiveness of their therapies and boost their performance.
 Personalized wearable biosensor systems help to monitor their training and recovery.
 Due to the popularity of such cases, the wider market has begun to understand the benefits of insights provided by these personalized wearables.